A note on weight filtrations at the characteristic: Comparison with the pole-order filtration on de Rham cohomology

 However, we will later want to consider diagrams valued in a stable $\infty$-category, in which case the nullhomotopy of a composite is additional data.
 The somewhat elaborate setup of \cref{notation:labeling_of_the_square} is designed to keep track of these null-homotopies as part of a functor out of a square category. \end{remark}

 Let $(X,D)$ be an sncd pair over $S$.
-We denote by $P_* \Omega^a_{X/S}(\log D)$ the filtered sheaf obtained by equipping the sheaf of logarithmic $a$-forms with the filtration by pole order \cite[\S 1]{mokrane:1993}.
-By inspection, we observe that the residue sequence of (\ref{eq:res}) is compatible with this filtration in the following sense.
+We denote by $P_* \Omega^a_{X/S}(\log D)$ the filtered sheaf obtained by equipping the sheaf of logarithmic $a$-forms with the \textit{filtration by pole order} \cite[\S 1]{mokrane:1993}.
+For an integer $j \geq 0$, the subsheaf